 The powerhouse is built to provide electricity to the streetcar line.

 The 1906 San Francisco earthquake strikes.
 The powerhouse sustains the most damage.
 The facility returns to normal operations less than a month later.
 All damage is repaired by 1910.

 The United Carmen’s strike against United Railroad is one of the bloodiest strikes of the early 20th Century, and the Office Building is a stage in the labor strife.

 United Carmen strike again.
-Strikebreakers are stationed in the Office Building and sneak in and out of a window to operate the streetcars, as a precaution against clashes with the mob of striking operators outside the building.
+Strikebreakers are stationed in the Office Building and sneak in and out of a second-story window to operate the streetcars, as a precaution against clashes with the mob of striking operators outside the building.